Artwork catches the eye of this tennis star - ExBulletin

 Artwork catches the eye of this tennis star

-A West Palm Beach man's brush helped him place one of his portraits on the wall of a South Florida tennis star's home.
+WEST PALM BEACH, FL.
+Thanks to the brush of a West Palm Beach man, he was able to get one of his portraits on the wall of a South Florida tennis star's home.

 It all happened after Kyle Lucks' portrait of tennis sensation Coco Gauff, a Delray Beach native, went viral on social media.